-I had been writing songs for my next record, entitled APPALACHIA - AMERICAN STORIES, since I finished my previous album, DUST BOWL - AMERICAN STORIES, three years before.
+I had been writing songs for my next record, entitled APPALACHIA: AMERICAN STORIES, since I finished my previous album, DUST BOWL: AMERICAN STORIES, three years before.
 I was saving every penny that I could manage in order to make this new record and promote it.
 It's expensive to make records.
-DUST BOWL had cost me $25,000 for the players and my co-producer... and then there's promoting it, which cost even more.
+DUST BOWL had cost me $25,000 for the players and my co-producer... and then was promoting it, which cost even more.

 Records come out every day, and not just from independent artists like me, but from major artists with all kinds of money and teams of people behind them.
 If you don't properly promote a new record you might as well not make it in the first place, because it won't go anywhere.
 Ever drop a rock into the water?
 Yeah, just like that.
 Splash and gone.

 Viper / Fusonia, near Hazard, where my family is from